Evaluating input & output datasets¶

 Scenario¶

-To ensure the data you plan to use is accurate and suitable for the marketing campaign, you thoroughly check the input and output datasets of the 'Product 360' Data Product.
-You analyze the schema and metadata for any red flags, such as missing fields or outdated entries, to maintain data integrity.
+To gain a deeper understanding of the data you plan to use for the marketing campaign, you thoroughly explore the input and output datasets of the 'Product 360' Data Product.
+You analyze the schema and metadata for insights, such as identifying missing fields or outdated entries, to better comprehend the data.

 On Data Product Hub, open the data product details and follow the below steps: